 Tanker due to dock in rebel-held Libyan port: Lloyd's List

-A tanker was due Tuesday to dock in the key eastern oil port of Tobruk to pick up the first oil cargo from the rebel-held part of Libya in 18 days, a spokeswoman for Lloyd's List said.
+A tanker was due Tuesday to dock in the key eastern oil port of Tobruk to pick up the first oil cargo for 18 days from the rebel-held part of Libya, Lloyd's List said.

 "There is a tanker which is scheduled to arrive later today at the oil terminal near Tobruk, according to Lloyd's Intelligence checking data," said Michelle Wiese Bockmann, markets editor of Lloyd's List, a shipping news and data provider.